samson84/tarock-sheet/README.md

   - [ ] add license, contribution, proper readme
   - [ ] add hotkeys
 - [ ] Milestone 3
+  - [ ]
-  - [ ] do some authentication / login
+  - [ ] do some authentication / login / firebase
   - [ ] save the game to a DB e.g. Firebase
-  - [ ] deploy the app to heroku / netlify / vercel
+  - [ ] deploy the app to heroku / netlify / vercel / Firebase
+  - [ ] share the game with others
   - [ ] refactor
     - [ ] create a better app icon
     - [ ] align the icon in the app bar